dgpv/miniscript-alloy-spec/README.md

 ## Limitations

-#### Satisfaction algorithm is not modelled
+#### Non-malleable satisfaction algorithm is not modelled

-It might be possible to model the satisfaction algorithm, but currently only the type system is modelled, that can enforce the static properties of the script.
-With model of satisfaction algorithm, it will be possible to check some properties of the runtime behavior of the signer.
+It might be possible to model the non-malleable satisfaction algorithm, but currently only the type system that can enforce the static properties of the script, and just satisfactions/dissatisfactions is modelled, without detection if particulare sat/dsat is malleable.
+With model of non-malleable satisfaction algorithm, it will be possible to check more properties of the runtime behavior of the signer.

 #### Resource limits are not modelled